dxw/renovate-config/README.md

 This repository holds some standard configurations for [Renovate](https://www.mend.io/renovate/), our preferred dependency update bot.

+## Behaviour

+### Internal

+The internal config (`internal.json`) is intended for dxw internal repos where the impact of changes is low.
+It has the following behaviour:

+- Waits 5 days after release
+- Automerges minor and patch updates
+- Automerges between 10am and 4pm

 ## How to use

 1. Install the [Renovate app](https://github.com/apps/renovate) for the repository, if not already installed.